North Canyon Wall Rock Climbing

 Follow the directions to Falling Rock under the area description.
 Then park at the pulloff immediately after turning off highway 44.
 Follow a trail east from the parking spots for several hundred feet to the cliff side.
 This trail leads all the way to the canyon rim edge.
 A large tree grows from just below the rim.
 This is the top of Garden Party.
 To the left and the right are several sets of bolted anchors for other various climbs.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for North Canyon Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for North Canyon Wall:

 Two Bits 5.9 5c 17 VI 17 HVS 5a Sport, TR, 1 pitch, 60'